-I actually bought two of it because my best buddy wanted to get it as well and buying two was cheaper anyway.
+I bought two of it because my best buddy wanted to get it as well and buying two was cheaper anyway.
 So at USD91.55 (RM395.00), it was quite a bargain for what this small little device is capable of doing and also it saves me money from paying an additional access card. *wink*

 As you can see from the above photo, all Keysy comes with a writable key fob as well.
-Honestly, for those of you out there planning to get additional access cards for your friends or family members, this is definitely something you should consider… but of course everything has its Pros and Cons and let me share my almost-2-years experience using it.
+Honestly, for those of you out there planning to get additional access cards for your friends or family members, this is something you should consider… but of course everything has its Pros and Cons and let me share my 2-years’ experience using it.

 - Small and easy to carry around